 Essays on how cold reads make us better people are posted in Category Enrichment.

 Who we are and what we show the world are night and day.
 Others see external us, our size and shape, our posture, facial features and expressions, body language, grooming, dress, things we do.
 But mostly they know us by what they hear us say (and how we say it).
 That’s where Cold Reads comes in.

 A cold read simultaneously, subconsciously, expands and enhances reading comprehension and automatically encourages us to speak clearly and distinctly (with expression)—skills that are useful in the Game of Life.
-Reading plays with others reinforces these skills, and the improvisational structure of a cold read goes by the basic rules: listen closely, react spontaneously, argue politely, coherently, and concisely, and play fair (don’t hog the stage).
+Reading plays with others reinforces these skills, and the improvisational structure of a cold read goes by the basic rules: listen closely, reflect, react spontaneously, argue politely, coherently, and concisely, and play fair (don’t hog the stage).

-The more we read, the better we get, the more self-confident we feel; the more we are aware of both ourselves and other people—and when these benefits spill over to our daily lives, we’re better-equipped for interviews, cordial debates, serious discussions, idle conversations, while our friends remark with envy on the change.
+The more we read, the better we get, the more self-confident we feel; the more we are aware of both ourselves and other people—and when these benefits spill over to our daily lives, we’re better-equipped for interviews, cordial debates, serious discussions, and idle conversations, while our friends remark with envy on the change.

 These benefits are apparent to the world outside ourselves.
 Less obvious but more meaningful are what happens on the inside.

 Ideally, we see plays performed on stage by actors in costume, with scenery and props.
 A cold read takes place in the mind.
 The more we read, the more we’re able to picture who and where we are in the game.
 Imagination is magic.